ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 So here's another example, and this one's a bit more recent.
 So this one's from 2018.
-[?]
+The title is, "Sedate a plant, and it seems to lose consciousness.
+Is it conscious?"
+And here's a quote:
-Okay, so the electrical activity that moves across neurons is sought by some scientists to contribute to human consciousness.
+Okay, so "the electrical activity that moves across neurons is sought by some scientists to contribute to human consciousness."
 This is like a perfectly reasonable statement, right?
 Like totally fine, totally legit.
-But then the the journalist goes on to say, if electrical activity is being disrupted by anesthetic and plants too, causing them to lose consciousness, does that mean in some way that they are conscious?
+But then the the journalist goes on to say, "if electrical activity is being disrupted by anesthetic and plants too, causing them to 'lose consciousness', does that mean in some way that they are conscious?"
 Okay, so first of all, these statements are pretty vague.
 That's not really super surprising from a popular science piece.
-And it's not really the primary problem here, saying that electricity that moves across neurons is thought to from [?] disruption of electrical activity to [?] plants being conscious.
+And it's not really the primary problem here, saying that electricity that moves across neurons is thought to contribute to consciousness.
+But it is an astonishing leap from disruption of electrical activity to plants being conscious.
 And this is pretty sensational, kind of to the extreme.
-And it makes this fuzzy border between consciousness science and pseudoscience, which is this border that we are trying so hard to delete all the time.
+And it makes this fuzzy border between consciousness science and pseudoscience, which is this border that we are trying so hard to delineate all the time.
 It makes it even fuzzier.
-It gives us an even harder problem to fight against as consciousness.
+It gives us an even harder problem to fight against as consciousness scientists.
 And this isn't just happening 13 years ago, five years ago, it's still happening.
 It's still why we're talking.
-Just last month, there was this project which was held in conjunction with the association for the Association Scientific Study of Consciousness annual meeting, which was in New York City.
+Just last month, there was this public event which was held in conjunction with the association for the Association Scientific Study of Consciousness annual meeting, which was in New York City.
-And at this public event, Christophe Koch, who you can see here on the right, and Dave Chalmers here's on the left, they presented their 25 year old bet about whether the neural correlates of consciousness, the ones that go up and down with consciousness goes up and down, would be found [?]
-25 years later.
+And at this public event, Christof Koch, who you can see here on the right, and Dave Chalmers here's on the left, they presented their 25 year old bet about whether the neural correlates of consciousness, the ones that go up and down when consciousness goes up and down, would be found by now, 25 years later.
 And during this public event, some new results were unveiled for the very first time from one of the ongoing projects, which was designed to challenge two of the many theories about how consciousness arises in the brain.
-And those two theories are called the global neuronal workspace theory and the integrated information theory.
+And those two theories are called the Global Neuronal Workspace Theory and the Integrated Information Theory.
 And the hot off the press results that were shown in this event, they actually ended up challenging both theories.
 They showed that the neural correlates of consciousness are still unknown, that neither theory was really strongly supported by the data that were collected, and so on.
-But that's not the story.
-That's not exciting.
-And so that's not the story that the press told.
+But that's not the story -- that's not exciting -- and so that's not the story that the press told.

 And so here is what the media actually said.
 Okay, so first we're going to start with Nature.
 Nature, the journalism side of this flagship scientific journal.
-You'd hope that they would be pretty careful about their scientific journalism, but instead they write taglines like this, like "Christophe Wagered Dave, 25 years ago that researchers would learn how the brain achieves consciousness by now, but the quest continues".
+You'd hope that they would be pretty careful about their scientific journalism, but instead they write taglines like this, like "Christof wagered Dave, 25 years ago that researchers would learn how the brain achieves consciousness by now, but the quest continues".
 But this is actually not what the bet was about.
 The bet was about the neural correlates, not the causal mechanisms, not the generative production of consciousness.
-And remember as good are not the same thing.
+And remember as good scientists we are careful to note that correlation and causation are not the same thing.
 Correlation is not causation.
 And there's always a relevant XKCD [comic].
 And so I direct you to this one here, but it gets worse.
-So here's what Science had to say.
+So here's what Science -- Science -- had to say.
 "Advocates of the losing idea are not conceding yet."
 So again, neither idea lost, remember?
 Or rather both of them lost.
 Neither one of them won.
 Nobody lost.
 Nobody won.
-And so why would science say that one of them lost or is even losing?
+And so why would Science say that one of them lost or is even losing?
 That seems a little over the top.
 And so it kind of makes you wonder, are they like trying to drive clicks?
 Or what is the point here of sensationalizing quite to this degree?